-The Company had short-term borrowings totaling \$10,000,000 at December 31, 2020 and 2019, via various advances.
+The Company had outstanding borrowings totaling \$10,000,000 and \$125,000,000 at December 31, 2019 and 2018, respectively, via various advances.
 These advances are non-callable; interest payments are due monthly, with principal due at maturity.

 The following is a summary of the contractual maturities and average effective rates of outstanding advances (dollars in thousands):